The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: Simulation Studies

 For both Erd\H{o}s-R{\'e}nyi and power law DAGs, we consider a low-dimensional setting with $p = 100$ nodes and $n = 200$ observations, and two high-dimensional settings with $(p, n) = (200, 100)$ and $(p, n) = (500, 200)$.
 In all settings, the DAGs are set to have an average degree of 2.
 The maximum degrees of the Erd\H{o}s-R{\'e}nyi graphs range from 5 to 7.
 The maximum degrees for power law graphs increase with $p$ and are 42, 69, and 71 for the three simulation settings.

 Results for Erd\H{o}s-R{\'e}nyi DAGs are shown in Figure~\ref{fig:ER}.
-In this setting, rPC performs at least as well as the PC-Algorithm in both low and high-dimensional cases.
-This observation suggests that conditioning on larger separating sets by the PC-Algorithm is neither beneficial nor necessary.
-On the other hand, because of the relatively small maximum degree in Erd\H{o}s-R{\'e}nyi graphs, our algorithm does not lead to a considerable improvement over the PC-Algorithm.
+In this setting, all algorithms perform almost identically in both low and high-dimensional cases.
+This is because for the relatively small maximum degree in Erd\H{o}s-R{\'e}nyi graphs, the sizes of conditioning sets for PC and rPC are not very different.

 Results for power law DAGs are shown in Figure~\ref{fig:PL}.
-In this case, our algorithm's accuracy outperforms that of the PC-Algorithm, in both low and high-dimensional settings.
-These results confirms our theoretical findings, and show that our algorithm performs better at estimating DAGs with hub nodes than the PC-Algorithm.
+In this case, both versions of rPC offer improved accuracy compared to the PC-Algorithm, in both low and high-dimensional settings.
+These results confirm our theoretical findings, and show that our algorithm performs better at estimating DAGs with hub nodes than the PC-Algorithm.

 Additional simulations in Appendix B show similar results in more dense DAGs.
-As the underlying DAG becomes more dense, both methods perform worse; however, our algorithm maintains an advantage over the PC-Algorithm in the power law setting.
+As the underlying DAG becomes more dense, all methods perform worse; however, our algorithms maintain an advantage over the PC-Algorithm in the power law setting.
+All of these simulations also confirm that rPC-full and rPC-approx perform very similarly.
+This suggests that the situation where conditioning on non-local sets is required occurs with very low probability, indicating that rPC-approx provides suitably good estimates.

-We also compare the runtimes of PC-Algorithm and rPC for these settings.
-Over 100 iterations, we generate a random dataset, and apply both algorithms with a range of tuning parameters.
-Specifically, we set $\eta = 2$ for rPC, and $\alpha = \left\{10^{-6}, 10^{-5}, 10^{-4}, 10^{-3}, 10^{-2}\right\}$ for both.
-We then take the total runtime over all parameters, and compare by considering the mean value of $100 \left(1 - \frac{time_{rPC}}{time_{PC}} \right)$.
+We also compare the runtimes of the algorithms for these settings.
+Over 100 iterations, we generate a random dataset, and apply all the algorithms with a range of tuning parameters.
+Specifically, we set $\eta = 2$ for rPC, and $\alpha = \left\{10^{-6}, 10^{-5}, 10^{-4}, 10^{-3}, 10^{-2}\right\}$.
+We then take the total runtime over all parameters, and compare by considering the mean value of $100 \left( \frac{time_{rPC}}{time_{PC}} \right)$ for both rPC-approx and rPC-full.
 The results are shown in Table~\ref{tab:time}.
-We observe that rPC will generally be faster than PC-Algorithm.
-As expected, the computational gain is small for Erd\H{o}s-R{\'e}nyi graphs, but pronounced for power law graphs, especially as $p$ increases.
+We observe that rPC-approx is significantly faster than the PC-Algorithm for power law graphs.
+As expected, our implementation of rPC-full is slower than the PC-Algorithm in all settings, given its exhaustive search over all possible separating sets.
+Given the results indicating that rPC-approx performs almost identically to rPC-full, we suggest that practitioners use rPC-approx, possibly combined with \textsc{bic} tuning if a suitable $\eta$ bound is not known.
+We present relevant simulation results in the next section.